Assistant Professor of Trombone

 Phone: (319) 273-2136

-Dr. Williams is a member of the International Trombone Association, National Association for Music Education, College Music Society, and the Jazz Education Network.
-He is a Conn/Selmer artist-clinician and plays Giddings and Webster mouthpieces exclusively.
+He is a member of the International Trombone Association, National Association for Music Education, College Music Society, and the Jazz Education Network.
+Williams is a Conn/Selmer artist-clinician and plays Giddings and Webster mouthpieces exclusively.